Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 You can even eat it on its own.
 Our fridge was rarely without a jar – although the jar never lasted long, as we’d often be dipping a teaspoon in there for just one more taste.

 Dulce de leche makes a great souvenir from Argentina.
-Pick up jars from the supermarket (the Serenisima brand in estilo campo is my fave) or you’ll find more artisanal versions in upmarket stores.
+Pick up jars from the supermarket (the Serenisima brand in estilo campo is my cheap fave) or you’ll find more artisanal versions in upmarket stores.

 23. Alfajores